ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ```

 * `Exit` terminates your program with a success status, which is 0 in Unices
-  (where success is 0 and any other value is an error, that is, errors are
+  (where success is 0 and any other value is an error; that is, errors are
   handled as special values, like mentioned in the first section)
 * `Not_found` should be raised when searching failed because there isn't
   anything satisfactory to be found